-But there’s always a tug of war between keeping your system secure and sharing the data.
+But there’s always a tug of war between keeping your system secure and sharing data.
 As Robin mentioned, users want it to be as open and available as possible.
-But whether it’s an industry regulation, a government mandate, or simply a best practice, you need to ensure that data is handled appropriately.
+But whether it’s an industry regulation (like HIPAA), a government mandate (like GDPR), or simply a best practice, you need to ensure that data is handled appropriately.
 If it falls in the wrong hands, it can cause problems.

 When you have such a large quantity of data, it can be difficult to filter down to see the data you need.
 Automation can take that data and feed it through a tool like Sequel.
 That helps you with things like auditing to make sure you have oversight.

 Skip to 30:59 in the recording to see Heath demonstrate how to distribute data securely with Sequel.